 #3: Use a Paint Sprayer on Your Doors

-I admit to being a little scared of my paint sprayer, so I practiced on my kitchen table before I tackled my cabinets with the Homeright Finish Max!
+Rollers are great for painting the base of your cabinets.
+But a super speedy method to paint your doors is to use a paint sprayer.
+At first, paint sprayers can be intimidating.
+I had to acclimate myself to my new sprayer so I practiced on my kitchen table before I tackled my cabinets with the Homeright Finish Max!
 (See my Facebook video as I learned how).
 So far, it’s holding up beautifully.
 The result?
 Thin, strong layers.
 NO brush strokes…a professional, smooth finish.
 And I’m a big believer in adding multiple, thin coats – this method offers the most durable finish possible.
 If your paint is too thick, it could result in peeling or chipping.
-Prior to this, I shared how I achieved a smooth finish on painted cabinets using a brush…it worked just fine for the stationary portions of our kitchen, including our island which is built in.
+Before, I painted with a brush and it took months!
 But my honest opinion now?
 Nothing beats a sprayer for a smooth, even finish.
-And, I’m giving away a Homeright Paint Sprayer and a Spray Tent!
-Keep reading for details.
+I personally use a Homeright Paint Sprayer and a Spray Tent!

 #4: Think Outside-the-Box on Embellishments

+Prior to painting, you may want to consider a few embellishments, like trim, to upgrade your cabinets.
 In order to improve the visual appeal of our kitchen (but still remain on a conservative budget), we had to get pretty creative to make our cabinets prettier (without ripping and replacing them).
-Here are eight ideas for adding budget-friendly embellishments, including approximate costs:

-- Beadboard facing (on the island) =$40 approximately
+- Trim Out Your Island (we added a beadboard facing) (on the island) =$40 approximately

-- New Hardware (a combination of Hobby Lobby knobs + Home Depot pulls) = $100
+- Add New Hardware (we used a combination of Hobby Lobby knobs + Home Depot pulls) = $100

 - Under cabinet lighting (coming soon)